yan517/GemsCrush/README.md

 chain of three or more gems in the same color.
 Gems disappear when chains are formed and gems fall from the top to fill in gaps.

 ## How to execute the jar file
-java --enable-preview -cp GemsCrush.jar Game.Game
+java --enable-preview -cp (FilePath\GemsCrush.jar) Game.Game

 ### Game Screen